codingforpleasure/customized-workspace/Ubuntu/useful-resources/face_recognition.md

-well known dataset is the t&nt
+well known dataset is the t&t

 ## Contrastive loss